Druzhba pipeline leak reduces Russian oil flows to Germany | Headlines

 - Country:

 Germany said on Wednesday it was receiving less oil but still had adequate supplies, after Poland found a leak in the Druzhba pipeline that delivers crude from Russia to Europe that Warsaw said was probably caused by an accident rather than sabotage.
-The discovery of the leak in the main route carrying oil to Germany, which operator PERN said it found on Tuesday evening, comes as Europe is on high alert over its energy security as it faces a severe crisis in the aftermath of Moscow's invasion of Ukraine which has cut supplies of gas.
+The discovery of the leak in the main route carrying oil to Germany, which operator PERN said it found on Tuesday evening, comes as Europe is on high alert over its energy security in the aftermath of Moscow's invasion of Ukraine which has cut supplies of gas.

+The Schwedt refinery, which supplies 90% of Berlin's fuel, said deliveries were taking place but at reduced capacity.
+Germany said it was hoping for more information soon from Poland about the cause of the leak and how it can be repaired.

+Europe has been on high alert over the security of its energy infrastructure since major leaks were found last month in the Nord Stream 1 and 2 gas pipelines running from Russia to Europe under the Baltic Sea.
+Both the West and Russia have blamed sabotage.
+All potential causes of the leak were being considered, a spokesman for the Polish security services, Stanislaw Zaryn, told Reuters.
-However, Poland's top official in charge of energy infrastructure, Mateusz Berger, told Reuters by telephone that the leak in the Druzhba pipeline was most likely caused by "accidental damage".
-"We are living in turbulent times, different connotations are possible, but at this stage we have no grounds at all to believe that," he said, when asked about the possibility of sabotage.

-Berger said the leak was located 70 km (44 miles) west from Plock, where Poland's biggest refinery owned by PKN Orlen is located.
-As a result, part of the shipping capacity towards Germany was not available, he said, adding that repairs would likely "not take long".
-PERN said supplies to Germany were reduced but continuing.
+The top official in charge of Poland's energy infrastructure, Mateusz Berger, said it was most likely "accidental damage", adding that there was at this stage "no grounds at all" to believe that it was sabotage.
+Berger said the leak was located 70 km (44 miles) west of Plock, where Poland's biggest refinery owned by PKN Orlen is located.
+As a result, part of the pipeline's capacity towards Germany was not available, he said, adding that repairs would likely "not take long".

-Russia's Transneft state-owned pipeline monopoly said that oil continues to be pumped towards Poland.
-Poland's PKN Orlen said that oil supplies to its Plock refinery were not interrupted while Czech pipeline operator MERO said it had not seen any change in flows to the Czech Republic.
+Russia's Transneft state-owned pipeline monopoly said it was continuing to pump oil towards Poland.
+Poland's PKN Orlen said that supplies to its Plock refinery were not interrupted while Czech pipeline operator MERO had not seen any change in flows to the Czech Republic.

-Germany's Schwedt refinery is particularly dependent on Druzhba.
+Germany's Schwedt refinery, which serves Berlin, will struggle most if Druzhba supplies are interrupted as it has few alternative options to service its crude needs.
 The German government aims to eliminate imports of oil from Russia by the end of the year under European Union sanctions.
 But in the first seven months of the year, Russia was still its top supplier, accounting for just over 30% of oil imports.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)